Find your foundation

 Career and life priorities

 Couples may have different career ambitions, job locations, or lifestyle goals, which can create tension around how to prioritize work, family, and leisure time.
-One partner may have high career aspirations and may need to move frequently for work, while the other may value stability and prefer to stay in one place to nurture family life.

 Financial values and habits